Eagleson and Dossen into finals at Europeans

 Last updated on .From the section Boxing

-Bangor bantamweight Dylan Eagleson and Galway middleweight Gabriel Dossen will fight for a gold medals at European Championships.
+Bangor bantamweight Dylan Eagleson and Galway middleweight Gabriel Dossen will fight for gold medals at European Championships.

 Eagleson, 19, had an unanimous 5-0 win over Bulgaria's Daniel Panev Asenov while Dossen beat Salvatore Cavallaro of Italy.